xulaus/mr_bump/README.md

 ##Git token

 Mr Bump uses the Git Hub API.
 To do this you require a access token.
-The token should be stored in `~/.git_token`.
+The token should be stored in `~/.mr_bump.yml`.

 To generate your token follow the guide here: https://help.github.com/articles/creating-an-access-token-for-command-line-use/

 The git_token file should only contain the token and no new lines or additional text, eg:

 ```
->> cat ~/.git_token
+>> cat ~/.mr_bump.yml
-0d51e8dbc4802d27eebc913bc1e6844a57773076
+github_api_token: 0d51e8dbc4802d27eebc913bc1e6844a57773076
 ```